The compact support property for solutions to stochastic heat equations with stable noise: The stochastic integral formula

-Note that, at the cost of the additive terms on the first line of the right hand side above, we can bound the expected value of the integral with singularity $(T-t)^{-r}$ by the expected value of the integral with singularity $(T-t)^{-(r - \kappa)}$.
-We may then apply the argument iteratively, but with $r-\kappa$ instead of $r$, and so on.
-Doing so $\lceil r/\kappa \rceil$ times, we obtain the following:
+Hence, at the cost of several additive error terms, we can bound the expected value $G(T,x_0,-\eta)$, of the integral with singularity $(T-t)^{-\eta}$, by the expected value of the integral with singularity $(T-t)^{-(\eta - \kappa)}$.
+This process can then be iterated until the power of $(T-t)$ is no longer negative.